TIP #88: 7 Art Room Clean-Up Hacks to Save Your Sanity

 Tip #88 7 Art Room Clean-Up Hacks to Save Your Sanity

 Art projects can be fun and rewarding, even when they’re messy!
-But if you feel overwhelmed by the clean-up, it can steal your enjoyment and make you feel crazy instead.
+But if you feel overwhelmed by the clean-up, it can steal your enjoyment and add stress to your day.

 Don’t let the fear of making a mess stop you from creating art with your students.
 Having a few art room clean-up hacks up your sleeve can help your projects run smoothly from start to finish.